Knowledge Equivalence in Digital Twins of Intelligent Systems: Evaluation

 Beyond stimuli, the knowledge of interaction in this example is the status of co-covering.
 A drone is able to identify the coverage of other drones of objects as itself in a given time; this can be achieved through short-range wireless sensing technology as assumed in the original example \cite{Esterle2017}.
 Such knowledge of interaction is modelled as artificial pheromones, represented as a weighted graph, and maintained by each agent in its local memory.
 Agents are vertices in the graph.
 The edge weights reflect the recency of co-covering collaboration.
 If any two agents are both covering one or more same important objects, then the weight of the edge connecting the two agents will be ``strengthened'' by adding a constant value $\delta$.
 All edge weights will also ``evaporate'' through time by multiplying a discount factor $\gamma$ at the end of every time unit \cite{Esterle2017,Esterle2014Socio-economicNetworks}.

 With the knowledge of interaction, an agent tends to communicate with agents that it has collaborated with very often recently.
-When requesting for help, the agent shall only notify the $(k+1)$ agents with which it has the strongest weights.
-When deciding which request to accept, the agent will rank the received messages first by edge weight then by the received time.
+When requesting help, the agent shall only notify the $(k+1)$ agents with which it has the strongest weights.
+When deciding which request to accept, the agent will rank the received messages first by edge weight and then by the received time.
 The agent will only accept the most recent request sent by the agent that has the highest edge weight.
-A more detailed description about the behaviour of a single agent is shown in Algorithm \ref{alg: camera} in appendix \ref{Agent behaviour in the motivating Example} which is based on \cite{Esterle2017}.
-Each agent in the system are all designed as Algorithm \ref{alg: camera}.
+A more detailed description of the behaviour of a single agent is shown in Algorithm \ref{alg: camera} in appendix \ref{Agent behaviour in the motivating Example} which is based on \cite{Esterle2017}.
+Each agent in the system is designed as Algorithm \ref{alg: camera}.